Trump questions 3-D gun sales allowed by his administration

 Wilson said in an online video that the blueprints were downloaded more than 400,000 times before they were taken down in 2013.

-Reporting by Susan Heavey and Susan Cornwell in Washington, DC, Tina Bellon in New York and Jon Herskovitz in Austin, Texas; Writing by Jon Herskovitz; Editing by Bill Trott
+Reporting by Susan Heavey and Susan Cornwell in Washington, DC, Tina Bellon in New York and Jon Herskovitz in Austin, Texas; Writing by Jon Herskovitz; Editing by Bill Trott and James Dalgleish